DSA2020: New Leadership for Global Challenges

 Timing of presentations

 How you allocate the time in your sessions is largely your decision and will depend on the session format.
-In a paper panel, the DSA norm is to allot each presenter a maximum of 20 minutes (for presentation and questions/discussion).
-The key is to respect the fact that many presenters have spent considerable time and effort in order to be able to contribute their research and clearly need time to set out their argument.
+In a paper panel, the DSA norm is to allot each presenter a maximum of 20 minutes (for presentation and questions/discussion), usually 15 minutes to present and 5 minutes of Q&A. The key is to respect the fact that many presenters have spent considerable time and effort in order to be able to contribute their research and clearly need time to set out their argument.

 Distribution of papers over sessions